-In this regard, we would like to bring to the urgent attention of the Government of your Excellency the information we have received regarding the alleged continuing actual and potential human rights impacts of the Mayan Train Development Project (the Project) and the lack of substantive measures from the Mexican Government and involved businesses to prevent, mitigate and redress them.
+In this regard, we would like to bring to the urgent attention of your company the information we have received regarding the alleged continuing actual and potential human rights impacts of the Mayan Train Development Project (the Project) and the lack of substantive measures from the Mexican Government and involved businesses to prevent, mitigate and redress them.
 In September 2020, several of the UN experts who address this letter to you had already expressed their concern regarding the possible impacts of the Project on Indigenous Peoples and communities.